Testing General Relativity with NuSTAR data of Galactic Black Holes : II: Spectral analysis

 \section{Spectral analysis}

-Various models are employed to explain the different emissions from the black hole systems.
+Various models are employed to explain the different emissions from black hole systems.
 Now, we will discuss these models.

-{\tt Tbabs} \citep{2000ApJ...542..914W} account for X-ray absorption in the Inter-Stellar Medium (ISM).
-Here, the free parameters are hydrogen equivalent column density.
-The abundance of other elements is assumed to be the default for this work.
-In some sources with heavy absorption, we use {\tt Tbnew} \citep{2000ApJ...542..914W} which allows us to change the column density of other elements and takes into account the depletion of elements.
-For simplicity, we kept all parameters but the column density of Hydrogen frozen.
+{\tt Tbabs} \citep{2000ApJ...542..914W} account for X-ray absorption in the interstellar medium (ISM).
+Here, the free parameters are the hydrogen equivalent column density.
+The abundance of other elements is assumed to be the default in this work.
+In some sources with high absorption, we use {\tt Tbnew} \citep{2000ApJ...542..914W}, which allows us to change the column density of other elements and takes into account the depletion of elements.
+We used {\tt Tbnew} in all the sources except for V404, where the variability is quantified by flux-resolved spectroscopy.
+For simplicity, we kept all parameters frozen except the column density of hydrogen.

 The accretion disk around the black hole is assumed to be optically thick and geometrically thin.
-The temperature of the disk lies in the soft X-ray band ($\sim$ 1 keV) and emits blackbody radiation.
+The temperature of the disk lies in the soft X-ray band ($\ sim$1 keV) and emits blackbody radiation.
 The whole accretion disk emits a multi-temperature blackbody-like spectrum.
 This spectrum is described by the model {\tt diskbb} \citep{1984PASJ...36..741M} in XSPEC.
 The parameters are the inner temperature of the disk (in keV) and normalization.
-These thermal photons interact with the electrons present in the corona via Compton inverse-scattering.
-Corona is believed to be a hotter cloud of gas with a temperature of around 100 keV situated above the black hole and accretion disk.
-This interaction leads to the generation of a continuum with exponential energy cut-off.
+These thermal photons interact with the electrons present in the corona via Compton inverse scattering.
+Corona is believed to be a hotter cloud of gas with a temperature of around 100 keV situated above the black hole and the accretion disk.
+This interaction leads to the generation of a continuum with an exponential energy cut-off.
 The power-law photon continuum is described by the additive model {\tt powerlaw}.
 The parameters are photon index $\Gamma$, cut-off energy $E_{cut}$, and normalization.
 Another model {\tt compTT} \citep{1994ApJ...434..570T} describes the Comptonized continuum and also includes relativistic effects.